How To Check Your Panniers In At The Airport

 Here’s our secret: the Chinese shopping bag.

 We call it Chinese because we normally buy these sturdy plastic bags with plaid patterns in Chinatown.
-It turns out the Chinese shopping bag has a variety of names around the world, including the “Ghana Must Go” bag and the “Guyanese Samsonite” (read an interesting history of these bags).
+It turns out the Chinese shopping bag has a variety of names around the world, including the “Ghana Must Go” bag and the “Guyanese Samsonite”.
+In the UK, we’ve found they’re often referred to as “zipped laundry bags”. (read an interesting history of these bags).

 What’s so great about these bags?
 They’re…